omidqsm/star-shaped-polygon/README.md

 # star-shaped-polygonization
-star-shaped polygonization from points on 2D plane based on incremental approach
+star-shaped polygonization from points on 2D plane based on incremental approach by Python

 based on following resource:
 COMPUTATIONAL GEOMETRY AND COMPUTER GRAPHICS IN C++ - MICHAEL J. LASZLO